Biography of Joe Lavery

 Joseph Aloysius Lavery was one of the original All Golds from New Zealand who toured Britain in 1907-08.
 A railway worker, he began his rugby career with Temuka (1901) before moving to Christchurch Albion.
 It was there that he was to become a team-mate of Jum Turtill, who was later to become a Saint.
 A clever centre, Joseph went on to play representative football with Canterbury and South Island in 1903.
 During the All Golds tour, Joseph was mostly a member of the midweek XIII.
-He was one of several who received offers from English clubs and stayed in Britain, signing for the Leeds club.
-His signing for the Saints is, initially unclear, although it hoped that it will be rectified with more research.
-He did only play the one match, however, against Broughton Rangers.
+He was one of several who received offers from English clubs and stayed in Britain, signing for Leeds, initially.
+Moving to Saints, he played in just one competitive first team match, against Broughton Rangers.
 He remains the third member of the All Golds to have played for the club, with scrum-half Arthur Kelly and Turtill making up the triumvirate.

-Outside rugby Joe moved to the Ashton Under Lane area and in 1939 he was living in Minto Street in that time.
-He was a local character and well known in his occupation as Club Steward in Ashton Under Lane.
-Joe died in Aston Under Lane in September 1948 at the age of 68.
+Outside rugby Joe had fought in World War One and returned to New Zealand.
+Eventually Joe decided to return to the North of England and the Ashton Under Lyne area.
+In 1939 he was living in Minto Street in that town.
+He was a local character and well known as a club steward.
+Joe died in Ashton Under Lyne in September 1948 at the age of 68.

 |Season (Official Matches)||Tries||Goals||DGoals||Matches|